realtime-embeded-system/Smart-Locker/README.md

 Smart lockers based on face recognition

 The whole project has three main parts:
-     the software part for face recognition and UI design, and the hardware part for circuit design and case assembly.
+     the software part for face recognition and UI design, and the hardware part for circuit design and box assembly.
 # UI
 UI part is completed by Yuyang Peng(2429326p)